-1. All Safety Cars should be clearly identified and all Safety Car crew members should also be clearly identifiable as event officials when they are out of their vehicles.

-2. Where realistic all official Safety Cars & Sweeper Cars should complete the full route according to the road book and wherever possible maintain a completed time card.
-If this is not practical for all cars then at least one of each MUST fulfil this requirement.

-3. Each crew should have a means of communication with the other Safety Cars and with Rally Control/Clerk of the Course, ideally radios with a dedicated channel.

-4. All Safety Cars should proceed through special stages at a speed suitable to the vehicle being driven and to the prevailing stage condition.
+- All Safety Cars should be clearly identified and all Safety Car crew members should also be clearly identifiable as event officials when they are out of their vehicles. - 2.
+Where realistic all official Safety Cars & Sweeper Cars should complete the full route according to the road book and maintain a completed time card. - 3.
+Each crew should have a means of communication with the other Safety Cars and with Rally Control/Clerk of the Course, ideally radios with a dedicated channel.
+A dedicated radio channel enables the safety car crews to have an uncluttered channel as they work together to get the special stages up and running.
+Rally Control and the Stage Commanders need to have access to this dedicated channel so that overall event management and stage specific decisions can be made. - 4.
+All Safety Cars should proceed through special stages at a speed suitable to the vehicle being driven and to the prevailing stage condition.
 At no time should a Safety Car be driven in a manner that puts the occupants, stage officials or members of the public at risk.

-5. Safety Cars should normally only use road books and other printed information supplied by the event organisers.
-(They should not have access to or be using any subjective route notes/pace notes).

-6. Safety Cars should not be used to entertain sponsors or to give "stars" a free run in order to boost event publicity, they have a vital role to play and as such their occupants are there to work.

-7. Safety Car crew members should remember that marshals are volunteers and as such, be courteous to them at all times.
-It may be the case that marshals require reassurance and brief training on their duties.

-8. Safety Cars should always keep to their predetermined time schedule and ensure that they adapt this to compensate for any delays in the running of the event.
-The closer an event is kept to schedule, the safer it becomes.

-9. The Safety Cars must be driven at an appropriate speed that allows issues to be identified and they must be prepared to stop and sort issues if required.
-It is essential that all crews have a "see it sort it" attitude for anything they see pertaining to the rally.

-10. All Safety Cars (excluding the Zero Car) should have roof lights, sirens and a PA system.
-The Zero Car may have these or warning lights if the vehicle is suitable however sirens are strongly recommended.
+- Safety Cars should not be used to entertain sponsors or to give "stars" a free run in order to boost event publicity, they have a vital role to play and as such their occupants are there to work. - 6.
+Safety Car crew members should remember that marshals are volunteers and as such, be courteous to them at all times.
+It may be the case that marshals require reassurance and brief training on their duties. - 7.
+Safety Cars should always keep to their pre-determined time schedule and ensure that they adapt this to compensate for any delays in the running of the event.
+The closer an event is kept to schedule, the safer it becomes. - 8.
+The Safety Cars must be driven at an appropriate speed that allows issues to be identified and they must be prepared to stop and sort issues if required.
+It is essential that all crews have a "see it sort it" attitude for anything they see pertaining to the rally. - All Safety Cars (excluding the Zero Car) should have roof lights, sirens and a PA system.
+The Zero Car may have these or warning lights if the vehicle is suitable however sirens are strongly recommended. - Safety Cars should normally only use road books and other printed information supplied by the event organisers. - 11.
+Each Safety Car should have a windscreen sun-strip showing the particular role of that car: FIA Safety Delegate, 000, Spectator Safety etc. The writing should be in black lettering on a bright yellow background.

 Post-event, all Safety Cars and the Zero Car should provide a report to the Event Safety Officer or Clerk of the Course for use in the event debrief.